matter-labs/ansible-en-role/README.md

 vm_auth_username
 vm_auth_password
 ```

-5. Connect to your host, and see status of postgres container.
-It can take a lot of time before postgres database backup will be restored
-and postgres server will be ready for use.
-After postgres goes healty status, external-node runs automatically.
+5. Connect to your host, and see status of `postgres` container.
+It can take a lot of time before PostgreSQL database backup will be restored (hours to days, depending on your disk throughput and IOPS), after which PostgreSQL server will be ready for use.
+Once `postgres` becomes "healthy", `external_node` runs automatically.

 ## Example Playbook